MAsuamah/taskinator/README.md

 ### Edit a Task
 To edit a task click the edit button on the corresponding task.
 The input fields will re-populate for you to update the task click save task to complete the update.

-### Delete Tasks
+### Delete a Task
-To delete tasks, click the delete task button on the corresponding task.
+To delete a task, click the delete task button on the corresponding task.
 The task will be permanently deleted.

 ## Built With